• Skip to primary navigation

 Homemade Dinner Rolls

-When it comes to forming your dough into the desired shape, my preference is to roll into a ball a 2-ounce piece of dough.
+When it comes to forming your dough into the desired shape, my preference is to roll it into a ball a 2-ounce piece of dough.
 I use my handy kitchen scale to do this.

 Homemade Dinner Rolls